The Best Homemade Hummus

 Ingredients

-• 1 can chickpeas, (rinsed, dried and shells peeled)
+• 15 ounce can of chickpeas, rinsed, dried, and shells peeled

 • 1/3 cup tahini